Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Theoretical framework

 To formulate the approach, we assume that stock returns normalized by its volatility

 follow a stochastic cusp catastrophe process

-It is important to note the difference between Equation \ref{eq:ystochnorm} and Equation \ref{eq:ystoch} as there is no diffusion term in the process anymore.
-As the diffusion term of $y_t^*$ is constant now, results of Cobb can be used conveniently, and we can use stationary probability distribution function of $y_t^*$ for the parameter estimation using maximum likelihood method.
+It is important to note the difference between Equation (\ref{eq:ystochnorm}) and Equation (\ref{eq:ystoch}) as there is no diffusion term in the process anymore.
+As the diffusion term of $y_t^*$ is constant and equal to one now, results of Cobb can be used conveniently, and we can use stationary probability distribution function of $y_t^*$ for the parameter estimation using maximum likelihood method.

 As noted earlier, the integrated volatility is not directly observable.
-However, the now so popular concept of realized volatility and availability of high-frequancy data brought a simple ways how to measure it accurately.
+However, the now so popular concept of realized volatility and availability of high-frequency data brought a simple ways how to measure it accurately.
 This will help us in proposing a simple and intuitive way of estimating cusp catastrophe model on the stock market returns under the highly dynamic volatility.